 The more I think about the cottagecore movement I think back to one person in history who from my perspective created a core aesthetic life and that was Marie Antoinette, King Louis XVI's wife.
 She commissions someone to create a retreat for her called The Queen's Hamlet.

 The Queen's Hamlet was filled with cottage-style buildings and full of cottagecore details.
 It was a peasant-looking bucolic place where she could get away from life as a queen.

-I think cottagecore has been around for a very long time.
-The different between now and then is that it has a name.
+I think Cottagecore has been around for a very long time.
+The difference between now and then is that it has a name.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION